Zoning Planning & Land Use Law in Alabama

 Also, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Fayette, Alabama Attorney Help?
+What Can A Fayette, Alabama Attorney Do?

 If you are in the process of physically altering your property, you are almost sure to face some issues having to do with local zoning laws.
 If you find that zoning laws are making it very difficult to use your property as you see fit, you may have legal recourse, usually in the form of a variance.
 Of course, your chances of success in any zoning dispute will be immeasurably increased if you have the assistance of a qualified Fayette, Alabama attorney.